Boddingtons (1793 ship): Career

 Under the command of J. Taylor, Boddingtons sailed from London on 1 October 1827, stopping at the Cape of Good Hope and arrived at Hobart Town on 14 March 1828, with cargo and passengers.
 She left Hobart Town and arrived at Sydney on 22 April, carrying cargo, passengers and a number of convicts.
-She left Port Jackson on 2 September bound for London.
+She left Port Jackson on 2 September, bound for London.

+Fate

-FateLloyd's Register for 1840 shows Boddingtons, now with homeport of Whitby, as having been "Abandoned".
+Lloyd's Register for 1840, shows Boddingtons, now with homeport of Whitby, as having been "Abandoned".
 The Naval Journal reported that the barque Boddingtons, of Whitby, was abandoned at sea on 14 November 1840.
 Her crew of 14 was taken off.